Fighting FEAR: something more infectious than COVID-19 ⇔

 4) Feed your faith, not your fear.
 Faith is a rational trust in what’s trustworthy.
 Every minute of every day, we have a choice to exercise faith or to allow fear to rule our lives.
 We can feed our fear or we can starve it.
 The emotion that we continually act upon (i.e., the one we feed), will dominate our lives.
 Fear will ruin us, but faith will lift us above the crisis we are facing.

-The most trustworthy Object of the universe is the Creator God.
-He has proven trustworthy for thousands of years, while the philosophies (and diseases) of humans come and go.
-Certainly, you can reject God’s comfort, but this is often the road to fear.
+Put your trust in what is most trustworthy.
+As I looked for “facts” about COVID-19, expert after expert contradicted each other, and the most trustworthy sources said things like “we don’t have enough data to know.”
+Meanwhile, the God who created our universe has proven trustworthy for thousands of years, while the philosophies (and diseases) of humans have come and gone.
+God loves us so much that He even allows us the freedom to reject His comfort, but this is often the road to fear.
 You can also question the love and power of God because of an illness, but the Bible shows why this is irrational (for those who care to study it).

 First, we have an unseen enemy who wants to kill and destroy—ignoring the devil does not make him ineffective.
 Our supernatural adversary first makes us feel secure in our pride and progress, that we might later be overwhelmed with fear and despair.
 Those who underestimate an enemy or pretend he does not exist, do so to their own peril.